-The Campus Health Center (CHC) can administer COVID-19 vaccines, boosters, and testing to enrolled WSU students, faculty, and staff.
-You are eligible to receive an updated booster if it has been at least two months since you completed your primary COVID-19 vaccine series.
+The Campus Health Center (CHC) offers the 2023-2024 updated COVID-19 vaccines, and COVID-19 testing to enrolled WSU students, faculty, and staff.
 See current CDC Recommendations.

 Does Wayne State University require the COVID-19 vaccine?

 Vaccines are no longer required for faculty, staff and students, except for those living in university housing and students and faculty involved in clinical programs.
 For more information see Wayne State’s current vaccine requirements.

 What type of COVID-19 vaccine does CHC offer?

 Campus Health Center is now administering the 2023-2024 updated COVID-19 vaccines.
 The CDC recommends everyone 5 years and older should get 1 dose of the updated Pfizer-BioNTech or Moderna COVID-19 vaccine to protect against serious illness from COVID-19.

 How much will the 2023-2024 updated COVID-19 vaccine cost?